 Picasso saw things differently.
-On January 2, the Tournament of Roses Parade will pass Norton Simon Museum.
+On January 2, 2017, the Tournament of Roses Parade will pass Norton Simon Museum, as it does every year.

 What were the steps in Picasso’s mind when he looked at a person or animal, drew it, and changed it into an abstract image?
 What were the steps on paper?
-In a current exhibit, a likeness of his companion becomes abstract over a series of ten lithographs.
+In this exhibition, a likeness of his companion becomes abstract over a series of ten lithographs.
 There is a longer series of a picture of a bull.
-When I saw these along the wall, I just had to see them one on top of another.
+When I saw these series along the walls, I just had to see them one on top of another.
 I’ve done that in these videos.

 Picasso said, “It took me four years to paint like Raphael, but a lifetime to paint like a child.”